Biden falls flat against Trump in first 2024 US presidential debate

 Biden slammed Trump for media reports that the Republican president called veterans “suckers and losers”, invoking the loss of his own son, Beau Biden.

 “My son was not a loser or a sucker.
 You are a loser.
-You are a sucker,” Biden said forcefully.
+You are a sucker,” Biden told Trump.

-But even there, Trump responded Biden forcefully, saying the media report was made up: “He made up the suckers and losers, so he should apologise to me right now.”
+But even there, Trump responded forcefully, saying the media report was a fabrication: “He made up the suckers and losers, so he should apologise to me right now.”

 When Biden tried to press Trump about his lukewarm reaction to the 2017 Unite the Right rally in Charlottesville, Virginia — which saw white supremacists march through the streets with tiki torches — Trump likewise attempted to deflect.